How long is stored water good for?

-I received an email asking my opinion about the safety of drinking water that has been stored for a year under specific conditions.
+I was asked for my opinion about the safety of drinking water that has been stored for a year under specific conditions.
 Including being exposed to higher than normal temperatures during the summer.

 Here is the question and my answer.